splunk/vault-plugin-secrets-artifactory/README.md

 ### Update Permission Targets

 List of permission targets can be supplied as JSON string.
-Format of permission target can be found [here](https://www.jfrog.com/confluence/display/JFROG/Security+Configuration+JSON#SecurityConfigurationJSON-application/vnd.org.jfrog.artifactory.security.PermissionTargetV2+json)
+Format of a permission target can be found [here](https://www.jfrog.com/confluence/display/JFROG/Security+Configuration+JSON#SecurityConfigurationJSON-application/vnd.org.jfrog.artifactory.security.PermissionTargetV2+json)

 To apply a dynamically created group to permission targets, you must use `VAULT_PLUGIN_OWN_ROLE` as group name permission target group key. for example,